Mattcreates25/intern_journal/README.md

 4. A function to run different types of alignments(pairwise, multiple sequence alignment, global and local)

 ## __milestone 9__ :pushpin:
+1. identify the algorithms that the package will utilize for sequence alignment

 ## Day one(understanding git and GitHub)